GAPS in Our Thinking: How Your Gut Is Ruining Your Life

 I have spent much time and effort through the years (including academic studies and medical/healing training programs) in an attempt to discover and implement healing for our life-altering "disorders."
 We pursued multiple remedies and treatments.
 My endeavours have proved to be fruitful, at times nearly complete, but overall far less successful than satisfied me.
 My regimen of allergen avoidance, systemic healing through herbs and real foods, using homeopathy and essential oils for acute attacks, as well as supplementation with myriad nutrients and probiotics was a necessary and beneficial healing program...but the results left me frustrated as I continued to suffer and I watched my children struggle in different ways.
 I began to despair over my inability to "fix" our problems and refused to believe that my most sensitive child would forever be plagued with potential anaphylaxis (when exposed to nuts), eczema, night terrors (which are a type of seizure) and asthma.

 And then, one winter day, a serendipitous epiphany occurred.
 During a bout of research, I came upon an article about gut health and a new protocol for healing gut dysbiosis.
 When I finished, I knew I had discovered the answer for which I had been seeking for so long.
-When I showed the article to my hubby, who is generally "hands off" in the health realm, happily deferring to Mama Herbalist, his reply was simply, "Order the book."
+I threw myself into further research and eagerly embraced the healing protocol.

 How Your Gut Rules Your Life

 All diseases begin in the gut. -- Hippocrates